deltachat/deltachat-pages/de/help.md

 - In-chat apps can not send data to the Internet, or download anything.

-- An in-chat app can only exchange data within a Delta Chat chat, with its copies on the devices of your chat partners.
+- An in-chat app can only exchange data within a chat, with its copies on the devices of your chat partners.
 Other than that, it's completely isolated from the Internet.